massalabs/massa-docs/index.rst

 Massa: The Decentralized and Scaled Blockchain
 ==============================================

 Massa is a truly decentralized blockchain controlled by thousands of people.
-With the breakthrough multithreaded technology, we're set for mass adoption.
+With the breakthrough multithreaded technology, we’re set for mass adoption.

 Introduction
 ------------

 `Massa <https://massa.net>`_  is a new blockchain reaching a high transaction throughput in a decentralized network.
 Our research is published in this `technical paper <https://arxiv.org/pdf/1803.09029>`_.
-It shows that throughput of 10'000 transactions per second is reached even in a fully decentralized network with thousands of nodes.
+It shows that throughput of 10’000 transactions per second is reached even in a fully decentralized network with thousands of nodes.

 An easy-to-read blog post introduction with videos is written